 Acquisition and tracking of the target is good for the moment but awful over time; a drawback to this type as opposed to engaging from a loophole.
 This is why shooting into a loophole is most only effective against static targets and when you’re not planning on engaging any surrounding targets.
 The tunnel-vision for this loophole can be crippling to your effectiveness in capturing intel as well!

-Now if the target moves as little as 5 feet, the loophole is no longer a viable option again because of obstructions along the trajectory arc.
+Now if the target moves as little as 5 feet, the loophole is no longer an option again because of obstructions along the trajectory arc.

-The feasibility of employing any type of loophole changes drastically based on the distance the loophole objects are away from you and the target, all in relation to the trajectory arc of your round.
-The loophole is an complex geometrical balancing act that demands constant awareness and adjustment in order to be rewarded with a window through which to conduct your lethal business.
+The feasibility of employing any loophole changes drastically based on the distance the loophole objects are away from you and the target, all in relation to the trajectory arc of your round.
+The loophole is a complex geometrical balancing act that demands constant awareness and adjustment in order to be rewarded with a window through which to conduct your lethal business.